WHAT IS GUILT

 (f) He should get drunk to relieve his emotional pain.

 This is an enormously emotional and tragic event.
 The best answer is (b) he should seek professional help as soon as possible.
-Answer (d) is appropriate for all kinds of reasons, but not great solution in reducing guilt.
+Answer (d) is appropriate for all kinds of reasons, but it is not a great solution in reducing guilt.

-Answer (a) is not appropriate because False Negative Thoughts can cause unbearable guilt.
-Although the accident is a true event, the guilt feelings that Paul had about not do everything he could, is a classic False Negative Thought.
+Answer (a) is inappropriate because False Negative Thoughts can cause unbearable guilt.
+Although the accident is an actual event, the guilt feelings that Paul had about not doing everything he could, is a classic False Negative Thought.
 Answer (c) is not appropriate.
 Writing down everything he saw and did is probably one of his job requirements.
 Writing down everything he thinks he could have done differently would be inappropriate.
 Apologizing to the parents for not doing enough to save their child’s life is apologizing for a false negative thought.
 That would likely be contrary to his job duties and may result in him being fired.

-Answer (d) may be counter-productive unless a professional believes otherwise.
-Finally answer (f) does not address the problem and likely aggravates the situation.
+Answer (e) will not be successful without extensive professional help.
+Finally, answer (f) does not address the problem and may aggravate the situation.

 Hard Exercise 2.
-George had a falling out with his mother, Diane, over marrying his high school drop-out and drug-using girl-friend, Marla.
+George had a falling out with his mother, Diane, over marrying his high school drop-out and drug-using girlfriend, Marla.
 They had a child, William, who was a straight A student.
-Diane was imprisoned on selling drugs, resulting in a divorce.
+Marla was imprisoned for selling drugs, resulting in a divorce.
 George had not talked to his mother for 20 years and received notice that she was on her death bed.
-He loved his mother but could not forgive her for not accepting Diane into the family.
-He felt that it caused Diane to sell drugs and broke up their marriage.
+He loved his mother but could not forgive her for not accepting Marla into the family.
+He felt it caused Marla to sell drugs and broke up their marriage.
 George feels guilty that he has kept William away from his grandmother.
 What should George Do?

 Potential Answers to Hard Exercise 2.